 - a.
 A roster of committee members shall be approved by the board. - b.
 The President shall appoint the chairperson of the committee from amongst the members approved by the board. - c.
 Per Washington law, all voting members of a committee of the board must be directors.
 Committees of the board must have two or more directors. - d.
 Terms of chairpersons and of member positions shall be specified in the committee charter. - e.
 The President may remove a committee chairperson or member if that is necessary in the President's discretion to accomplish the committee's chartered objectives. - 4.
 Advisory Committees: The board or another chartering body may establish advisory committees that are identified as such through a charter that establishes the committee's objectives, its membership, and its reporting responsibilities.
 An advisory committee is often delegated specific responsibilities and is chartered to assist in accomplishing objectives of the chartering body.
 No advisory committee has the authority to act in the board's stead.
-As an example, the Equity & Inclusion Committee is an advisory committee that was chartered by the board and that is tasked with creating and overseeing implementation of our equity and inclusion strategies.
+As an example, the Equity & Inclusion Committee is an advisory committee chartered by the board that is tasked with creating and overseeing implementation of our equity and inclusion strategies.
 A working group, which is a group identified for a limited duration for the purpose of tackling a specific, time-bound question, would likely be categorized as an advisory committee for purposes of this policy.

-An advisory committee may be created and dissolved as set forth in the bylaws and shall have no authority to act in the board's stead.
+An advisory committee may be created and dissolved as set forth in the bylaws.
+It shall have no authority to act in the board's stead.
 The President shall select the chairperson from amongst the committee members.
 For advisory committees:

 - a.
 Committee members shall be approved by the committee chairperson. - b.
 Terms of the chairpersons and member positions shall be specified in the committee charter. - c.
-The President may remove a board-chartered advisory committee chairperson if necessary in the President's discretion to accomplish the committee's chartered objectives.

-d.
-The committee chairperson may remove a member if necessary in the chairperson's discretion to accomplish the committee's chartered objectives.

-- e.
-The board may delegate responsibilities to the committee, along with oversight expectations, such as periodic reporting of activity, decisions, and committee membership. - f.
+The President may remove a board-chartered advisory committee chairperson if necessary in the President's discretion to accomplish the committee's chartered objectives. - d.
+The committee chairperson may remove a member if necessary in the chairperson's discretion to accomplish the committee's chartered objectives. - The board may delegate responsibilities to the committee, along with oversight expectations, such as periodic reporting of activity, decisions, and committee membership. - f.
 Responsibilities delegated by the board to advisory committees may not include legal duties of the board (i.e. duty of care, duty of loyalty, and duty of obedience) or board fiduciary responsibilities. - 5.
 Special vs. Standing Committees: Committees should be defined in their charter as either "special" or "standing" based on the following definitions:

 Special Committee: A special committee is created from time to time to accomplish defined objectives, based on the needs of the organization.
 A special committee may be a committee of the board or an advisory committee.
 It will typically only operate until its charter is fulfilled.
 The charter of any special committee should specify the expected lifespan of the special committee and criteria for determining that the committee's charter has been fulfilled.
-When a special committee's charter has been fulfilled, the chartering body should disband the committee and revoke the committee's charter by a simple majority vote.
+When a special committee's charter has been fulfilled, the chartering body will disband the committee and revoke the committee's charter by a simple majority vote.
 A special committee may be a committee of the board or an advisory committee.

 Standing Committee: A standing committee typically operates indefinitely, and focuses on recurring priorities.
 A standing committee may be a committee of the board or an advisory committee.
+Provided it is not in conflict with the bylaws of The Mountaineers, a standing committee may be disbanded by the Board through a simple majority vote to revoke its charter.